 All of this has informed the models that are emerging, and will guide their next phase of development.
-We aim to pilot some accompanying conversations (and potential pathways such as a Festival Church pathway) with one or more groups of interested parishes in the coming months in order to assess and improve their usefulness.
+We aim to pilot some accompanying conversations (and potential pathways such as a Festival Church pathway) with one or more groups of interested parishes in the coming months in order to assess and improve its usefulness.

-In relation to the emerging model for provision of professional support and services, the workstream group is exploring ways of making the appointment of quinquennial inspectors less time consuming but also more tailored to the particular needs of individual churches.
-The group is also developing existing support and guidance for implementation of quinquennial inspections, including guidance about costed alternatives for oversight of basic maintenance, for identification of contractors and for faculty preparation work, to assist parishes in purchasing professional and other services and to reduce the burden on church officers/clergy.
+In relation to the emerging model for provision of professional support and services, the workstream group is exploring ways of developing existing support and guidance for implementation of quinquennial inspections, including guidance about costed alternatives for oversight of basic maintenance, for identification of contractors and for faculty preparation work, to assist parishes in purchasing professional and other services and to reduce the burden on church officers/clergy.